swiftlang/swift-evolution/proposals/0410-atomics.md

 Without an efficient way to implement these two steps as a single atomic transaction, the implementation of `store` needs to delay releasing the overwritten value until it can guarantee that every outstanding load operation is completed.
 Exactly how to implement this is the problem of *memory reclamation* in concurrent data structures.

-There are a variety of approaches to tackle this problem, some of which may be general enough to consider in future proposals.
-(One potential solution can be built on top of double-wide atomic operations, by offloading some of the reference counting operations into the second word of a double-wide atomic reference.)
+There are a variety of approaches to tackle this problem, but the one we think would be the best fit is the implementation of [`AtomicReference`][https://swiftpackageindex.com/apple/swift-atomics/1.2.0/documentation/atomics/atomicreference] in the [swift-atomics package](https://github.com/apple/swift-atomics).

-(It'd be straightforward to use locks to build an atomic strong reference; while such a construct obviously wouldn't be lock-free, it is still a useful abstraction, so it may be a worthy addition to the Standard Library.
-However, locking constructs are outside the scope of this proposal.)

 ### Additional Low-Level Atomic Features